fbpx

 What is an Alternative Investment?

 “Alternative investment” is a broad term that describes securities that are not offered for sale through a public exchange.
-Rather, they are considered private placements, which are securities that do not have to be registered with the U.S. Securities and Exchange Commission and are offered only to select investors.
+Rather, they are considered private placements, which means they do not have to be registered with the U.S. Securities and Exchange Commission (“SEC”) and are, instead, offered only to select investors.
 Alternative investments are also illiquid, meaning they are not easily converted into cash like traditional investments, such as stocks and bonds.

 Types of Alternative Investments